Building Knowledge for Policy and Practice in Southern New Jersey

 Is South Jersey a safe place to live?

-WRI conducts research, collects and analyzes data, and shares these findings with a broad range of stakeholders including policy makers, community leaders, service providers and more.
-We evaluate policies and programs for effectiveness so that resources are devoted to policies and programs that deliver results.
+Working with community partners, WRI conducts research, collects and analyzes data, and shares these findings with a broad range of stakeholders including policy makers, community leaders, service providers and more.
+We evaluate policies and programs for effectiveness, and provide evidence-based insights about the efficacy of a project, program, or model that can help stakeholders improve results and/or refine their goals.

 And our work is making an impact.